adithyaamara/telegram-cloud/README.md

   APP_PASSWORD="SomePassword-Use the same during login"
   # Use True | False in below option to enable / disable encrypted uploads.
   FILE_ENCRYPTION="True"
+  # File encryption adds some overhead, increasing final upload size.
+  # Like a file that is originally 17MB, becomes 21MB after encryption.
+So this is not uploaded as current api limit is 20 mb only.
   LOGGING_LEVEL="DEBUG"
   ```